How to Start Your Own LLC in Idaho - Complete Guide

 Manager-Managed

-The Certificate of Organization officially creates your LLC in Idaho.
-It is filed with the Idaho Secretary of State and requires the following information:
+The Certificate of Organization is an official way of starting your LLC in Idaho.
+It is registered in the Idaho Secretary of State and it needs the following information:

 Office Address: